The USE Method

 It's easy to interpret the negative case: low utilization, no saturation, no errors.
 This is more useful than it sounds - narrowing down the scope of an investigation can quickly bring focus to the problem area.

 In a cloud computing environment, software resource controls may be in place to limit or throttle tenants who are sharing one system.
-At Joyent we primarily use OS virtualization (SmartOS), which imposes memory limits, CPU limits and storage I/O throttling.
+This can include hypervisor or container (cgroup) limits for memory, CPU, network, and storage I/O. External hardware may also impose limits, such as for network throughput.
 Each of these resource limits can be examined with the USE Method, similar to examining the physical resources.

 For example, in our environment "memory capacity utilization" can be the tenant's memory usage vs its memory cap. "memory capacity saturation" can be seen by anonymous paging activity, even though the traditional Unix page scanner may be idle.